mpi4py/mpi4py/docs/source/overview.rst

 of collective functions is consistent with point-to-point communication.
 Collective functions communicate *typed* data, but messages are not paired with an associated *tag*; selectivity of messages is implied in the calling order.
-Additionally, collective functions come in blocking versions only.

 The more commonly used collective communication operations are the following.